Chris-turina/doctor-lookup/README.md

   * https://github.com/brandonkudo/Javascipt-wk1-Code-Review-Super-Galactic-Age-Calculator.git
 2. Type npm install in Terminal.
 3. Type bower install in Terminal.
+4. Type gulp build.
-4. Type gulp serve.
+5. Type gulp serve.

 ## Known Bugs
-* No known bugs at this time.
+* It shoots out many address for some people, and shoots out one address for other people.

 ## Technologies Used
 * HTML